wso2-attic/asgardeo-android-oidc-sdk/README.md

 ```

 ## Sample app
-A sample is contained in this [repository](https://github.com/wso2-extensions/identity-samples-android.git)
+Refer this [repository](https://github.com/wso2-extensions/identity-samples-android.git) for a sample.